 We’ve come even further since we wrote those two books Pathway to Heaven and Zen Connection with Horses (we being the royal “we” of my horses and myself and all the students who contributed to my understanding) and we have a much deeper understanding these days about how horses and humans can mutually help each other.

 And the important part of what I just said was … mutually help each other…

 Horses can quieten our minds, slow our heart rate, reduce overwhelming emotions and help us cut through depression.

 Horses are the ultimate emotional communicators.
-Research has shown that the electromagnetic field around their heart has the capacity to positively influence us by lowering our blood pressure and heart rate, decrease our pain, decrease stress levels, reduce tension and emotions that are in overwhelm.
+Research has shown that the electromagnetic field around their heart has the capacity to positively influence us by lowering our blood pressure, evening out our heart rate, decrease our pain, decrease stress levels, reduce tension and emotions that are in overwhelm.
 Link to that research here.

 It stands to reason that calm, happy horses have even more capacity to influence us positively, than upset or anxious horses.

 Just BEing with a horse quietly in an undemanding, relaxing way, can quieten our mind and help us cut through emotional overwhelm or the numbness and exhaustion of depression, to where we can start to understand what’s going on –to understand what those feelings are trying to tell us.

 Horses, when we are “listening”, also teach us about the way in which we experience our connection to others as a routine life experience.
 We talked about that in more detail in the Keys to Happiness with Your Horse.